 How naïve we were to believe that electing a black president would bring an end to racism in America.
 While one part of our country celebrated this historic milestone, another part simply dug its heels in and moved racism into the closet.

 Racism has deep roots in American culture, in families, among co-workers, and in communities.
 To give up racism is to give up family and friends, to risk rejection.
 To do so requires bravery.

-Thanks to Donald Trump, racism and hate been allowed out of the closet.
-In a bizarre rendition of “I’m OK, you’re OK,” Trump has vindicated racism by proclaiming political correctness incorrect.
+Thanks to Donald Trump, racism has been allowed out of the closet.
+In a bizarre rendition of “I’m OK, you’re OK,” Trump has absolved racism by proclaiming political correctness incorrect.
 In this climate of hate, is it any surprise that black men are being shot by police for minor infractions, or in some cases, for no infraction at all?